 - Calls to 911 can also sometimes lead you or your car accident attorney to evidence of reckless or drunk driving, or illegal racing, which can add damages to your settlement.

 After being involved in a car accident, most people will contact 911 to report the incident and request first-responder assistance.
+These calls can help strengthen a legal claim.

 On a busy road or highway, other drivers, passersby, and eyewitnesses may also contact 911 to report what they saw and ensure help is on the way.